-- 1) A formal study is underway to research possible uses for the toll booth and other toll plaza buildings throughout the system.
-The recommendations developed as part of this study will be brought before the Board for further action. - 2) Toll Booth removal In order to minimize the initial costs of the All-Electronic Tolling conversion project, the majority of the toll booths on the system were left in place.
-It is proposed to remove the toll booths and related equipment and this will be done in a prioritized manner.
+Description In order to minimize the initial costs of the All-Electronic Tolling conversion project, the majority of the toll booths on the system were left in place.
+It is proposed to remove the toll booths and related equipment in a prioritized manner.